 Growing up in rural Louisiana, the calm serene countryside left an indelible mark on my future inspiration.
 And coming from a long line of family who work with their hands, it made sense that my future would lie in forming natural elements.
-My upbringing has formed my style into a unfussy, soothing, and languid approach that pleases the eye by not letting it become lifeless, much like when you pause to visually take in the beautiful countryside.
+My upbringing has formed my style into an unfussy, soothing, and languid approach that pleases the eye by not letting it become lifeless, much like when you pause to visually take in the beautiful countryside.
 As a young adult, out of high school, I jumped straight into carpentry.
 Working in the country, in small towns all over South Louisiana, I found joy in the work and was in my element.
-After Hurricane Katrina, I really started to build an expertise in carpentry by working on renovating homes in New Orleans.
+After Hurricane Katrina, I really started to build an expertise in carpentry by renovating homes in New Orleans.

 With a proficient set of skills gained by working for others, and even in the art department for various music festivals, I started to long for more challenging and creative projects.
 This inclination brought me to The University of Louisiana where I originally majored in Sculpture.
 But after seeing a Sam Maloof rocking chair during research for a school project, my passion for sculpted furniture was born.
 I realized where my skill set could integrate into my passion for compelling sculpture.
 I quickly switched my major to Industrial Design with a focus on wooden sculpted furniture and my portfolio matured each year.